ayednaber/ayednaber/README.md

 👨‍🎓 Computer Science Graduate from McMaster University

-👨‍💻 Full Stack Developer @ RBC
+👨‍💻 Software Engineer @ EllisDon

-💻 Interested in Web development, data science and machine learning
+💻 Previously worked at RBC for 3 years

 ⚽️🏋️🥘 In my free time, you can find me playing football, lifting or cooking